andrewfillary/movie-app_project/README.md

 If you would like to run this app on your own server, first fork the repo into a local directory, then install the **requirements.txt** file.

 **Important!** This app is a course assignment, therefore the subscription is for demonstration only.
-To register you must fill out the subscribition form in full and use the 16 digit card number, reserved for the stripe sandbox payment process.
+To register you must fill out the subscripition form in full and use the 16 digit card number reserved for the stripe sandbox payment process.

 **Stripe 16 Digit Card No.** (for registration) <br />